mariopweb/joomla-elementary-template/README.md

 **Important**: when applying these suffixes pay your attention to the leading blank space.

 ## Module style
-<br />Modules are embed inside Bootstrap card component, so they can be styled freely with appropriate classes.
+Modules are embed inside Bootstrap card component, so they can be styled freely with appropriate classes.

 <br />**For styling the module (title + content):**
 <br />use Module Class Suffix present in the module's parameters ("Module settings > Advanced")